Carnitine: Sources

 In general, omnivorous humans each day consume between 2 and 12 μmol/kg of body weight, accounting for 75% of carnitine in the body.
 Humans endogenously produce 1.2 μmol/kg of body weight of carnitine on a daily basis, accounting for 25% of the carnitine in the body.
 Strict vegetarians obtain little carnitine from dietary sources (0.1 μmol/kg of body weight daily), as it is mainly found in animal-derived foods.

 L-Carnitine, acetyl--carnitine, and propionyl--carnitine are available in dietary supplement pills or powders, with a daily amount of 0.5 to 1 g considered to be safe.
-Some popular energy drinks brands include -carnitine (often as -carnitine--tartrate) as part of the ingredients of their drinks, albeit usually very low quantities.
+Some popular energy drink brands include -carnitine (often as -carnitine--tartrate) as part of the ingredients of their drinks, albeit usually in very low quantities.

-It is also a drug approved by the Food and Drug Administration to treat primary and certain secondary carnitine-deficiency syndromes secondary to inherited diseases.
+Levocarnitine is also a drug approved by the Food and Drug Administration to treat primary and certain secondary carnitine-deficiency syndromes secondary to inherited diseases.